dimyG/jekyll-theme-chirpy/_posts/2021-05-24-bitcoin-as-a-hedge.md

 banks aren’t perfect by no means, but I do believe that they genuinely care about the prosperity of their people.
 They are part of our societies success, and more or less they support the evolution path towards a more prosperous society.

-On the other hand, I think it's very challenging if not impossible, for a system with a constant monetary base (bitcoin standard) to improve the growth rate or deal with crises.
+Besides, I think it's very challenging if not impossible, for a system with a constant monetary base (bitcoin standard) to improve the growth rate or deal with crises.
 When the value of the currency increases to reflect a growing economy, spending and crediting mechanisms are greatly affected.
 People have an incentive not to spend, something that in theory could damage the economic activity.
 Credit would certainly be a challenge too.
 People should familiarize themselves with the idea that